Launch Vector Review: Should You Give Zac Richman $50,000 To Buy You A Business?

 Launch Vector reports a 100% success rate.

-But what happens when the store you buy from ’em flops harder than a fish dying on the rocks?
+Okay, so what happens when the store you buy from them flops like a fish dying on the rocks?

 They’ll buy it back from you within 24 months, that’s what.